CEO Profile - Stephen Jurgella

-Fast forward, sharing the message of the SameHere organization with my family, friends, and company has been a game changer in how I interact with people in every facet of my life.
-With SameHere CEO, the newest component of the SameHere organization, I am looking forward to going all in on the message of mental health wellness on a continuum and showing fellow CEOs how embracing that mindset can lead to better team members and client interactions.
+Fast forward, sharing the message of the SameHere organization with my family, friends, and the company has been a game-changer in how I interact with people in every facet of my life.
+With SameHere CEO, the newest component of the SameHere organization, I am looking forward to going all-in on the message of mental health wellness on a continuum and showing fellow CEOs how embracing that mindset can lead to better team members and client interactions.

 Why do you value mental health?
 What is your motivation to help others?

-I truly believe to do great things with the God given talents and gifts I have, I must first be able to accept myself for all talents and faults that have been bestowed upon me.
-To accomplish this I must be of sound body and especially mind to enhance full expression of these gifts in order to fulfill my true purpose of Liberating Greatness.
-I realize that to spread what I call, “Mental Wealth” I must first find my own abundance of Mental Wealth.
+I truly believe to do great things with the God-given talents and gifts I have, I must first be able to accept myself for all talents and faults that have been bestowed upon me.
+To accomplish this I must be of sound body and especially mind to enhance full expression of these gifts to fulfill my true purpose of Liberating Greatness.
+I realize that to spread what I call, “Mental Wealth” I must first find my abundance of Mental Wealth.